-The goal of this symposium is to present latest scientific and technical results and insights in the field of cryptocurrency research and to discuss possible opportunities, threats and consequences for businesses, the financial sector, governance, and the public in general.
+The goal of this symposium is to present the latest scientific and technical results in the field of cryptocurrency research and to highlight the new challenges businesses, users, and regulators will face in the light of Post-Bitcoin Cryptocurrencies.

 - Date: October 19th 2018, 09:00 - 15:00

 - Audience: approx. 250 people with diverse backgrounds (e.g., public authorities, start-ups, scientists)